White Lightning (1973 film): Reception

-The film has a score of 75% on Rotten Tomatoes based on 8 reviews.
+The film has a score of 67% on Rotten Tomatoes based on 9 reviews.

 Roger Greenspun of The New York Times called it "a fairly awful movie" with "endless car chases, which are a crushing bore."
 Variety characterized the film as "hit-and-miss," adding, "Reynolds is quite up to all the demands of his smashing role, as he forges toward his goal.
 Too often, though, too much footage is devoted to incidentals that detract."
-Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and wrote that "what sets 'White Lightning' apart from a demolition derby is the special work of the entire cast in creating a totally believable world out of characters that we've seen countless times before ...
-Only an abrupt ending keeps 'White Lightning' from achieving some level of greatness."
+Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and wrote that "what sets White Lightning apart from a demolition derby is the special work of the entire cast in creating a totally believable world out of characters that we've seen countless times before ...
+Only an abrupt ending keeps White Lightning from achieving some level of greatness."
 Charles Champlin of the Los Angeles Times called it "that scarce commodity, a stirring, satisfying summer-weight entertainment ...
 Reynolds delivers a varied, screen-commanding star turn which is a pleasure to watch."
 Gary Arnold of The Washington Post wrote that the film "begins straight and then starts messing around at random.
 The inevitable result is an expendable movie, neither straightforward crime melodrama nor consistent shaggy-dog comedy."
 Clyde Jeavons of The Monthly Film Bulletin declared, "Moonshine melodrama with a veneer of serious intent which is rapidly planed away by Burt Reynold's frivolous acting and Joseph Sargent's weakness for car chases."

 A sequel, Gator, was released in 1976.

 Legacy

-On the TV series Archer, the film and its sequel are favorites of the title character, Sterling Archer, though he believes Gator to be the stronger installment.
+On the TV series Archer, the film and its sequel are favorites of the title character, Sterling Archer (H. Jon Benjamin), though he believes Gator to be the stronger installment.
 He gets the films easily confused, though, as he believes several key scenes from White Lightning to be in the sequel.

 Reynolds later said the film "was a breakthrough in that area of blending comedy and action.
 And it made a lot of money, so other people began trying to do the same thing.
 They thought, 'Well, he smashed up sixty cars and it made a lot of money, so we'll do a hundred crashes.'
 But that had nothing to do with its success as a comedy."